Past Exhibits

 A Trident Sailor’s decision to serve commits his* whole family to the submarine life.
 Their days and months are filled with hard work and separation, patience and sacrifice, difficult goodbyes and joyful reunions.
 This exhibit followed the experiences of a submariner at sea and of his family at home during the course of a Trident patrol.

 *At the time this exhibit was developed in 2005, women were not yet part of the Submarine Force.
-The decision to allow women to serve on submarines was made in February 2010 and implemented in November 2011.
+The decision to open submarine service to female Sailors was made in February 2010 and implemented in November 2011.

 Women Divers: Part of the Navy Team